coreyloftus/answering-machine-backend/readme.md

 create a virtual environment

-`python3 -m venv venv`
+`python -m venv venv`

+or if you already have one set up for this project, use

+`source .venv/bin/activate`

 install dependencies

-`pip install -q -U google-genai fastapi dotenv`
+`pip install -r requirements.txt`

+run the server

+`fastapi dev main.py`